ThatDevopsGuy/multimedia/README.md

                         commands, and disable interactive mode (see --syntax) --database DATABASE   the location to store the media database [~/.smj/smj7.sqlite]
-  --freshen             search for new files and scan them, and remove stale
+  --freshen             search for new files and scan them, and update
-                        files from the database, useful when adding new albums --force-rescan        nuke the database and start from scratch, useful when a lot has changed since the last scan --json                skip playback and interactive selection, just output
+                        existing entries in the database, useful when adding new albums or changing metadata --prune               delete entries from the database if the file no longer exists (Note: if you suspect a large amount of files, use --force-rescan instead) --force-rescan        nuke the database and start from scratch, useful when a lot has changed since the last scan --json                skip playback and interactive selection, just output